 Hans La Faille

-In their teens, Herman Brood and Hans Lafaille often came to 't Keldertje on the Voorstraat.
-Here Hansje and Hermanus went on the hunt for female beauty, where Hansje was considerably more successful than Hermanus.
+In their teenage years, Herman Brood and Hans Lafaille often visited 't Keldertje on Voorstraat.
+Here Hansje and Hermanus went hunting for female beauty, with Hansje being considerably more successful than Hermanus.

-Another catering facility that was popular with Herman and his friends in the mid-1960s was dancing Dijkhoff on Harm Smeengekade.
+Another catering establishment that was popular with Herman and his friends in the mid-1960s was dancing Dijkhoff on the Harm Smeengekade.

-In the period 1973-1978, Herman visited every week at cafe bar Old Inn in the front street, where Ivo de Lange was the owner at the time.
+In the period 1973-1978, Herman visited the cafe bar Old Inn in the Voorstraat every week, where Ivo de Lange was the owner at the time.
 Herman got a drink here, made a few drawings and borrowed some money from Ivo.
-Those were the set rituals.
-Two doors down on Voorstraat was Bar Dancing In den Herberg, later called the Circle Bar.
+Those were the fixed rituals.
+Two doors further on the Voorstraat was Bar Dancing In den Herberg, later called the Circle Bar.
 Herman has performed here several times with his band Wild Romance.

 Provincial Overijssels Museum

 Herman and his friend Hans were loyal visitors to the then Provincial Overijssels Museum (POM) and nature museum (now the Stedelijk Museum Zwolle).
-Herman just didn't seem to behave so well there; he sat everywhere to the annoyance of the employees of the POM.
-Hans then acted as Herman's older brother to tap him on the fingers.
+Herman just didn't seem to be very well behaved there; he was on everything to the annoyance of the POM employees.
+Hans then acted as Herman's older brother to pat him on the knuckles.

-Before the current Maagjesbolwerk arose in 2002, the Zwols Popfront was located here at the Rode Torenplein.
-Here were the studios where pop musicians could practice and record.
+Before the current Maagjesbolwerk was built in 2002, the Zwols Popfront was located here on the Rode Torenplein.
+This is where the studios were located where pop musicians could practice and record.

-In one of these studios Herman Brood cooperated in 1992 on an anniversary CD on the occasion of the 10th anniversary of the foundation.
-Here he recorded a special version of the song "I don't need you" together with a number of Zwolle musicians.
+In one of these studios, Herman Brood contributed to an anniversary CD in 1992 on the occasion of the tenth anniversary of the foundation.
+He recorded a special version of the song 'I don't need you' here together with a number of musicians from Zwolle.
 The Zwols Popfront Foundation still has a limited number of CDs signed by Herman himself.

-Hedon is the stage for music in Zwolle, the most important venue for pop culture in the city.
-Much of what the Zwolle music scene in the sixties and seventies of the twentieth century produced came together here: Hans la Faille, Herman Deinum and of course Herman Brood.
-Although his music career did not start from Zwolle, Herman often came back and unique recordings were made.
+Hedon is the stage for music in Zwolle, the most important location for pop culture in the city.
+Much of what the Zwolle music scene produced in the 1960s and 1970s came together here: Hans la Faille, Herman Deinum and of course Herman Brood.
+Although his music career did not start from Zwolle, Herman often returned there and unique recordings were made.
 Herman last performed in Hedon in 1998.

-His bronze bust can also be found in the pop stage, first outside and only later inside.
-Owner Ivo de Lange did not like the fact that the statue was outside in front of the entrance, in connection with bronze and copper thieves.
+His bronze bust can also be found in the music venue, first outside and only later inside.
+Owner Ivo de Lange did not like the fact that the statue was outside the entrance, because of bronze and copper thieves.
 Now Herman is safely inside.

-Fun fact: Herman's bust would first be placed on the Grote Kerkplein after his death, but the municipality did not agree.
+Fun fact: Herman's bust was initially going to be placed on the Grote Kerkplein after his death, but the municipality did not agree with this.

-Herman had a unique deal with the tax authorities.
+Herman had a unique deal with the Tax Authorities.
 He always said that he did not collect money but anecdotes.
-His financial accounting was a complete chaos and it was therefore impossible to distil a realistic tax return from this.
+His financial accounting was in complete chaos and it was therefore impossible to distill a realistic tax return from this.

-To compensate for this tax-related offense, Herman was "detained" by the tax authorities for a number of days each year with the assignment to produce drawings, sketches and other works of art.
+To compensate for this tax offense, Herman was 'detained' by the Tax Authorities for a number of days each year with the assignment to produce drawings, sketches and other works of art.
 These were then considered as tax returns in kind.

-Here I always watched World Cup football with my father, back in the day.
+This is where I always used to watch the World Cup football with my father.
 Such a small device.
-You were all staring.
-At that time you only had television in cafes and, as said, with prostitutes.
+You were all staring together.
+At that time you only had television in cafes and, as mentioned, with prostitutes.

-Café Stroomberg is a real Zwols café, located on the Brink, with a view of the Stadsgracht and the houses of Noordereiland.
+Café Stroomberg is a real Zwolle café, located on the Brink, with a view of the Stadsgracht and the houses of Noordereiland.
 Father and son Brood came here regularly.

-The café exerted a great attraction on Pa Brood, so much so that after a sad end of NV Brood decided to run a café elsewhere.
-The family moved to Assen and took up residence above the Spoorzicht café.
-Herman, too, has occasionally performed manual and span services in the café.
+The café had a great attraction for father Brood, so much so that after the sad end of NV Brood he decided to run a café elsewhere.
+The family moved to Assen and took up residence above café Spoorzicht.
+Herman also provided assistance in the café from time to time.